Taiwolawal/EFK-PROJECT/README.md

 ![image](https://github.com/user-attachments/assets/cbd10d22-cdbc-48d4-ab8f-99ebc362e576)

-Ensure whenever you want to install both ElasticSearch and Kibana, you make use of this same version
+Please make sure whenever you want to install both ElasticSearch and Kibana, you can use this same version.

+When installing ElasticSearch, specify the name of the storage class (ebs-gp3) we deployed earlier and the storage value (5Gi) we are interested in.

 ```
 helm install elasticsearch \